-Covid Release was also accepted to and screened in the 2022 London Lift-Off Global Network’s Online Film Festival, as well as the 2023 Berlin Lift-Off Global Network Online Film Festival, the 2023 Manchester Lift-Off Global Network Online Film Festival, the 2023 Austin Lift-Off Global Network Online Film Festival, the 2023 Tokyo Lift-Off Global Network Online Film Festival, and the 2023 Toronto Lift-Off Global Network Online Film Festival.
+Covid Release was also accepted to and screened in all 12 of the Lift-Off Global Network’s Online International Film Festivals.
+These were the 2022 London Lift-Off Global Network’s Online Film Festival, as well as the 2023 Berlin Lift-Off Global Network Online Film Festival, the 2023 Manchester Lift-Off Global Network Online Film Festival, the 2023 Austin Lift-Off Global Network Online Film Festival, the 2023 Tokyo Lift-Off Global Network Online Film Festival, the 2023 Toronto Lift-Off Global Network Online Film Festival, the 2023 New York Lift-Off Global Network Online Film Festival, the 2023 Los Angeles Lift-Off Global Network Online Film Festival, the 2023 Paris Lift-Off Global Network Online Film Festival (for which it made the network round, meaning it was one of five considered for best feature film, see announcement video below), the 2023 Amsterdam Lift-Off Global Network Online Film Festival, the 2023 Melbourne Lift-Off Global Network Online Film Festival, and the 2023 Sydney Lift-Off Global Network Online Film Festival.

 LOGLINE: Five men completing prison terms for assault, rape, solicitation, and kidnapping, must receive a positive recommendation from a woman psychologist if they are to be paroled, and so they endure a brutal counseling session which forces them to confront their abusive ways.

 COMPANY NOTES: This production was first produced as an online dark night play for the Hawaii community theater, TAG – The Actors’ Group, in the spring of 2021, and began its distribution on various online movie platforms beginning in the summer of 2021.